GaryAsher/challenge-run-site/_games/hades-2.md

   - slug: hitless
     label: "Hitless"
     description: |

-      • Do not become stunned by any effect (represented by a star orbiting around Melinoë’s head).
+      ●  Do not become stunned by any effect (represented by a star orbiting around Melinoë’s head).

-      • Do not trigger damage nullifiers such as Dodge, Daze, The Lovers, or any similar effects that convert an enemy hit into zero damage.
-You may select boons with these effects so long as the dodge / miss effect does not activate."
+      ●  Do not trigger damage nullifiers such as Dodge, Daze, The Lovers, or any similar effects that convert an enemy hit into zero damage.
+You may select boons with these effects so long as the dodge / miss effect does not activate.
   - slug: damageless
     label: "Damageless"
     description: |

-      • Do not lose any Health or Armor.
+      ●  Do not lose any Health or Armor.

-      • Chaos' Atrophic curse is NOT considered a hit or damage."
+      ●  Chaos' Atrophic curse is NOT considered a hit or damage.
   - slug: no-hit-no-damage
     label: "No-Hit / No-Damage"
     description: |

-      • Do not lose any health.
+      ●  Do not lose any health.

-      • Do not trigger any Dodge or Deflect abilities.
+      ●  Do not trigger any Dodge or Deflect abilities.

-      • Do not block any attacks.
+      ●  Do not block any attacks.

 # =============================================================================
 # COMMUNITY CHALLENGES
 # Game-specific challenges created by the Hades II community